 - Exercising – I also began an exercise class which I went to twice a week.
 It helped me stay distracted and would also tire me out thus allowing me to get better sleep.

 - Family and friends – This was the phase of my life during which I realised that familial support is underrated.
 My family stood by me through it all.
-Whether it was constantly reassuring me that I was good enough, to tolerating my mood swings, they didn’t leave my side.
+Whether it was constantly reassuring me that I was good enough, to tolerating my menopause mood swings, they didn’t leave my side.
 Don’t get me wrong, of course there were fights.
 My daughter (who is writing this on my behalf!) and I were at each other’s throats almost every few days.
 But still, my family loved me the same way which helped me love myself.
 My friends made me realise I wasn’t alone in this.
-They always had suggestions, tips and tricks to get through each day.
+They always had suggestions, tips and tricks to get through each day with my menopause problems.